derryraja/DiskoBot/README.md

 - `YOUR_PREFIX`stop, stops playing the music.
 - `YOUR_PREFIX`join, joins the voice channel.
 - `YOUR_PREFIX`server, displays server information.
+- `YOUR_PREFIX`meme, shares random meme from r/dankmemes on Reddit.

 Hope you like it! ❤️